 TechCrunch sorts "Musk's universe" as inner circle, senior figures, worker bees, or aides;[99]The New York Times associates the "clear mandate" of "shrinking and disrupting" government" to DOGE leadership, staffers, and allies;[100]Wired maps three types of people "affiliated" with DOGE: conservative lawyers, Trump administrations, and Silicon Valley.[13]
 DOGE membership extends beyond employee status: many Musk allies are venture capitalists and startup founders.[101]
 Many DOGE members are embedded in other government units;[102] there are at least 23 employees hired between Jan.
 20 and Feb.
 20 that, according to Bloomberg, "have worked for DOGE in some capacity" at the Office of Personnel Management (OPM).[103]
 Few have a known contractual status; some have tried to conceal their roles; the White House provides little information.[104]

-Musk: early SpaceX employee, was on the committee that terminated 80% of Twitter's employees; NASA: vested interest in company making Black Hawk helicopters autonomous (Rain)
+Musk – early SpaceX employee, helped terminate 80% of Twitter's employees; NASA: vested interest in company making Black Hawk helicopters autonomous (Rain)

 Supports Robert Kennedy Jr; said on Fox News he wants an "Apple Store-like experience" for federal retirement; interviewed by Jesse Watters, along DOGE kids